jared-l-vine/hero6e-foundryvtt/README.md

 - The upload of a .HDC file is practically a requirement.
 You can't create powers, skills, or equipment from scratch.
 Character editing is limited within the system.
 - Power frameworks are largely ignored, powers within the framework should work.
 - Endurance use of non-attacking powers is untracked.
-- Perks, Talents, and Complications are not implemented.
-- Power limitations are largely not implemented
-- The following power are largely not implemented
+- The following are largely not implemented
   - Adjustment powers (Absorption Aid, Drain, Healing).
   - Attack powers that do not do stun/body damage (Change Environment, Darkness, Dispel, Drain, Entangle, Flash, Images, Mental Illusions, Mind Control, Reflection, Transform).
   - Attack powers with NND